Matsilagi/Zombie-Survival-v1.11-Fix/README.md

 # v1.11 Fix by Matsilagi's exclusive changes

 ```
+LEGEND:
++ means addition
+- means removal
+= means fix

+2024/07/21
+	* (=)Fixed C_ hands drawing on the gamemode.
+	* (=)Fixed poor C_ hands implementation causing issues.
+	* (=)Fixed zs_hands.lua not working correctly due to missing function
+	* (+)Added GAMEMODE:GetHandsModel() for C_ hands.
+	* (=)Attempted to limit Zombies from changing playermodels + enforcing them.
+	* (-)Reduced the number of addons from the collection and created an additional one for optional content.
+	* (+)Created a separate collection with optional content
+	* (=)Fixed the mute voicelines not being applied on a model which has none of them.
+	* (=)Fixed some G-String models having wrong voicelines (Extras)
+	* (*)Attempt #1 on fixing zombies getting rewarded with human weapons.

 2024/07/14
-	* Added custom voices for lots of "Valve-friendly" playermodels (G-String, HL2 Survivor, Cyber Diver, Obsidian Conflict, just to name a few)
+	*  (+)Added custom voices for lots of "Valve-friendly" playermodels (G-String, HL2 Survivor, Cyber Diver, Obsidian Conflict, just to name a few)
-	* Started categorizing valve-friendly playermodels to have voice packs.
+	*  (+)Started categorizing valve-friendly playermodels to have voice packs.

 2024/07/13
-	* Integrated c_model support for Hands.
+	* (+)Integrated c_model support for Hands.
 (Seriously, i understand not wanting to be a modern ZS implementation, but that's just silly, atleast force the c_ hands to CS:S ones instead of not fixing them at all.)
-	* Re-integrated a playermodel selection menu.
+	* (+)Re-integrated a playermodel selection menu.
-	* Added a null voiceline for non-categorized playermodels.
+	* (+)Added a null voiceline for non-categorized playermodels.
 (I plan on categorized every "Valve official" playermodel properly in due time using Workshop packs.
 For now, this is a WIP and only has the default playermodels it had organized.)
-	* Fixed (?)
+	* (=)Fixed (?)
 Combine voicelines.
-	* Changed most of the weapons and rewards to SWCS/CS:GO ones.
+	* (+)Changed most of the weapons and rewards to SWCS/CS:GO ones.
 (Main Pack, Extras, Noble Strike and Custom ones used)
-	* Changed starting loadouts.
+	* (+)Changed starting loadouts.
 (4 possible pistol options when spawning: Glock 18, CS:GO Alpha USP, HK P2000 and USP-S, you also don't have a knife anymore, gotta buy it.
 Good luck!)
-	* Fixed CalcView to support weapon bases or addon modifications.
+	* (=)Fixed CalcView to support weapon bases or addon modifications.
 (It used to ignore hook changes, i made it work like GM13's default implementation, so its hijackable again, go NUTS.WAD)
 ```

 # My plans for the future of this branch